wessenstam/stageworkshop/documentation/guidebook.md

     - Arrive early, re-survey the site, send any updates to the e-mail attendee list, and include this link:
       - [Nutanix Partner Workshop](https://nutanix.handsonworkshops.com/workshops/6070f10d-3aa0-4c7e-b727-dc554cbc2ddf/start/)
       - Alternatively, have them access http://nutanix.handsonworkshops.com and register/log in.
+    - Project WiFi/logisical and Agenda info
+    - Once quorum is established, I like to begin with a introductions and review of the agenda:
+      - why are we here?
+      - what do want to accomplish today?
+      - who is the Nutanix team in the room to ask for help?
+    - I take a role call of who is in the room, writing down their first name and last initial to protect their privacy, and I ask: "what is your role and company, what do you want to accomplish or for us to address today?"
+    - Amend the agenda if needed based on feedback
+    - Review the agenda and begin the day, here is the typical agenda:
+      - Introductions and Logistics
+      - Calm overview and enablement
+      - Lab 1, etc.

 7. __Extended Enablement:__ it is easy to do a full day of enablement on Calm, there are many topics:
     1. Overview of Enablement